alok7mishra/actions-1/README.md

 # actions-1
-We will be learning Githun Action
+We will be learning Github Action